Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 When mapping an item, static columns will not have a blue + sign in the empty field:

-Understanding match templates
+Steps: Find match templates

 These templates work by identifying the same data points from two separate boards, as defined in the template that you choose, and then linking the items together where the data matches using a Connect Boards Column.